 Before starting a data mapping process, data mapping teams need to make sure that they have all the information available from all stakeholders involved.
 If there is any sensitive information that should be mapped separately, it should be informed to the data mapping team prior to the start of process.
 In most cases, data quality checks will be added to the data map to minimize risk of data leak or access control sabotage.

 Why Data Mapping is Important in the ETL Process?

 To leverage data and extract business value out of it, the information collected from various external and internal sources must be unified and transformed into a format suitable for the operational and analytical processes.
 This is accomplished through data modeling, which is an integral step in various data management processes, including:

-Data Mapping Helps with Data Integration
+Automated Data Mapping & Data Integration